Autoferry/sensor_fusion_dataset/README.md

                 -193.54472437864416,
                 0
             ],
-            "velocity": [
-                -2.7864588537541586,
-                -2.4957877293854738,
-                0
-            ],
             "time": 1.6201148916E+9
         }    ],
 ```
 Measurements can be converted to the Piren NED frame by adding the ownship position to each individual measurement for the radar/lidar.
 Similarly ground truth can be converted to the ownship NED frame by subtracting the ownship translation of the corresponding detection.
-Ownship velocity must also be compensated for.
 ## Scenarios
 Multiple scenarios are available, each designed to challenge SITAW in certain ways.
 ### Environment 1